Smith-Steve/smith-steve/README.md

 ---

 ## I'm currently working on
-I am currently working on a CRM as I would like for a business that I would own.
-(5/2/2023)
+I am working on a simple 'sketch' CRM right now - as I think CRMs are overly complicated.
+(6/15/2023)

 ## 📫 How to reach me: